 - Whilst in school, all internet traffic is filtered by Network For Learning’s firewall.
 This firewall does not transfer to the home environment and as a result we cannot control inappropriate content students may encounter and save in their Google Drive and Google Classroom at home.
 Whilst in school teachers randomly check student correspondence and have an expectation that the students will tell us about any untoward occurrences that may arise during learning time.
 We take cyber safety very seriously and have consequences in place for breaches that occur at school, as outlined in our Discipline Procedure.

 - Parents may also want to use this opportunity to explore Google Workspace for Education with their child and decide on their own home rules to keep cyber safe.
-We encourage you to spend some time discussing consequences with your children of inappropriate use that may occur at home, monitor their time on devices and perhaps consider using a parental control such as Family Zone.
+We encourage you to spend some time discussing consequences with your children of inappropriate use that may occur at home, monitor their time on devices and perhaps consider using a parental control such as Qustodio (formally Family Zone).